meltylabs/melty/CHARLIE_README.md

 Problem: Unable to launch browser: Could not connect to debug target at http://localhost:9222: Could not find any debuggable target

 Solution: restart vscode

+## A javascript error occurred in the main process

+Solution: run yarn watch

+## Doesn't open, then says "check launch.json" or something like that

+SOlution ???